 Syerranjjim £6 was a steamed, fluffy, eggy mess in a Korean stone bowl.
 It was both comforting and the definition of a simple food can be great.

-Kimchi fried rice seemed like it was invented at 3am courtesy of a stoner, but it fires up as a luscious, greasy promise that had me going back for more.
-The egg, sunny side up is undercooked by default, its whites still jiggly and made for mixing into the rice for moisture.
+Kimchi fried rice seemed like it was invented at 3am courtesy of a stoner, so expect a luscious, greasy promise of a good time in the mouth – it certainly had me going back for more.
+The fried egg it comes is crisp on the base but is undercooked and jiggly everywhere else, we found ourselves mashing it into the rice for extra richness.
 The patina of filth is still in my mind.

 Miso soup is the accompaniment.